Jadael/Library-of-Aletheia/documents/GDLlama Nodes Reference.md

 ---
 # GDLlama Nodes Reference

 This reference guide provides detailed information about the GDLlama, GDEmbedding, GDLlava, and LlmDB nodes, their properties, and functions.
-These nodes are part of the Godot LLM plugin, allowing developers to integrate large language model capabilities into their Godot projects.
+These nodes are part of the GDLlama plugin, allowing developers to integrate large language model capabilities into their Godot projects.

 ## Table of Contents